 Sheryl is a partner in the Employment and Labour Law Practice Area.
-In her employment practice Sheryl provides strategic advice and perspective on all aspects of the employment relationship, including recommending and assisting in implementing effective measures to expediently manage and proactively address workplace issues and disputes so as to reduce expose and limit liabilities.
-This includes such matters as negotiating employment contracts, confidentiality and intellectual property agreements, restrictive covenants, severance packages and wrongful dismissal settlements; drafting and providing seminars on human resources policies and best practices; drafting employee handbooks; advising clients on statutory matters such as human rights, occupational health and safety and employment standards entitlements and obligations; conducting workplace assessments; and conducting wrongful dismissal actions.
+In her employment practice Sheryl provides strategic advice and perspective on all aspects of the employment relationship, including recommending and assisting in implementing effective measures to expediently manage and proactively address workplace issues and disputes so as to reduce expose to as well as limit liabilities.
+This includes such matters as negotiating employment contracts and executive compensation, confidentiality, intellectual property and non-disclosure agreements, restrictive covenants, severance packages and wrongful dismissal settlements; drafting and providing seminars on human resources policies and best practices; drafting employee handbooks; advising clients on federal and provincial statutory matters such as human rights, pay equity, privacy, occupational health and safety, workers' safety, and employment and labour standards entitlements and obligations; conducting workplace investigations, audits and assessments; constitutional issues and determining applicable jurisdiction; disability claims; and conducting wrongful dismissal actions.
 In her labour practice Sheryl advises management in all facets of labour relations.
 This includes such matters as union certification drives and employer free speech campaigns, unfair labour practice applications, related and successor employer applications, collective bargaining, conciliation and representation before the Ontario Labour Relations Board, the Canada Industrial Relations, grievance arbitrators and grievance arbitration boards.

 Sheryl is the author of Sexual Harassment in Canada: A Guide for Understanding and Prevention.